 Painting a stripe across the middle creates the appearance of a chair rail.

-If you like the look of wallpaper but don’t want to pay for it, then this low cost interior design idea may be for you.
+If you like the look of wallpaper but don’t want to pay for it, then this budget decorating idea may be for you.

 Creating your own DIY wallpaper is easier than it sounds.
 Use stencils!